Successmed/hello-world/README.md

 # hello-world
-The purpose is to learn using GitHub
+The purpose is to learn using GitHub.
 I am Issah Mohammed working for IPA as a Field Manager.